 With an interest-only loan, the borrower pays only interest during the first few years, typically seven or 10.
 This could mean smaller monthly payments at first, but no initial payoff of the loan principal, and delayed equity.

 With a dignity mortgage, the borrower makes a down payment of at least 10 percent and takes on a high interest rate.
-If the borrower make timely payments for a certain period, typically five years, the amount paid toward interest gets used to lower the loan balance, and the interest rate is lowered to the prime rate, or the rate that most large banks charge their most creditworthy borrowers.
-This rate is largely determined by the federal funds rate set by the Federal Reserve.
-This type of mortgage can benefit you only if you can afford to make larger payments during the beginning of your term.
+If the borrower makes timely payments for a certain period — typically five years — the amount paid toward interest gets used to lower the loan balance, and the interest rate is lowered to the prime rate, or the rate that most large banks charge the most creditworthy borrowers.
+(This rate is largely determined by the federal funds rate set by the Federal Reserve.)
+This type of mortgage could be beneficial if you can afford to make larger payments during the beginning of your term.

 Alternatives to a subprime mortgage

-- VA loans: If you’re a veteran or active member of the armed forces, look into VA loans.
-Guaranteed by the U.S. Department of Veterans Affairs, these loans require no down payment and have no minimum credit score requirement.
+- VA loans – If you’re a veteran or active member of the armed forces, look into VA loans.
+Guaranteed by the U.S. Department of Veterans Affairs, these loans require no down payment and could have lower credit score requirements.

-- USDA loans: USDA loans are designed for low- to moderate-income borrowers in rural designated areas.
-(Some qualifying locations are near large metro areas.)
+- USDA loans – USDA loans are designed for low- to moderate-income borrowers in rural designated areas.
+(Some qualifying locations are actually near large metro areas.)
 While some lenders might have a credit score minimum for USDA loans, others might have relatively lenient standards that can help you qualify.